mdkashf/FirstPriority/README.md

 # FirstPriority
 Kashf Mashrafi, Jessica Wu, Rohan Ahammed

 We used ArrayList to contruct the queue.
+The queue only accepts String elements as required by prompt.
+The class contains basic priority queue methods (as shown below).

 ## Methods